chrisbrowneanu/ENGN2225/content.md

 **Question: how is this similar to the way that you learn?**

-In terms of your project, you could use this topic to communicate your design back to your 'customer'.
+In terms of your project, you could use this topic to communicate your complete design or an important part of your design back to your 'customer'.
 You could:

 *  use a prototype or proof-of-concept of an aspect of your design to help the customer see how it works
 *  create an animation that shows how it will look, or how it will solve their problem